 These are children with additional needs, who may be vulnerable and showing early signs of abuse and/or neglect; their needs are not clear, not known or not being met.
+Early Help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
 These children may be subject to adult focused care giving.
 This is the threshold for a multi-agency early help assessment to begin.
 These are children who require a lead professional for a co-ordinated approach to the provision of additional services such as family support services, parenting programmes and children's centres.
 These will be provided within universal or targeted services provision and do not include services from children's social care.